Kinsa/django-events-calendar/README.rst

 Configure the Templates
 =======================

 By default the templates contain only the bare necessities.
 To override the default templates, create a directory called events in your templates directory and copy the templates from the project into that directory in order to make adjustments to them.
-If you're using Virtualenv, ``cd`` to the root of the django project and execute the following command:
+If you're using VirtualEnv, ``cd`` to the root of the Django project and execute the following command:

 ::